 NATIONAL PARK: Dogs not allowed

 ROAD ACCESS: Bitumen Road to carpark approx 6 kms from Babinda township.
-No caravan or motohome parking areas.
+Parking available for RV’s and caravans.

 FACILITIES: Toilets, cold showers, gas BBQ’s, sheltered picnic tables, grassed areas, swimming holes, swing set.
 Camping area short distance away.